wnewbery/cpp-slim/docs/Types.md

 ### `inspect`
 Returns the value of the C++ `Object::inspect` virtual method.
 The default implementation returns the type name and heap memory address as a string.

+### `hash`
+Returns the default value of the C++ `Object::hash` virtual method.
+The default implementation returns a hash based on the objects memory address.

 ### `==`, `!=`
 Implemented by `Object::eq`.
 The default implementation compares object identity.